GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex13_gene_annotation_part1.md

 ### Evaluating the quality of gene assignment

 Determining how trustworthy a gene annotation is can be a very tricky process.
-How similar to do protein sequences need to be to perform the same function?
-The answer is surprisingly low - a bioinformatic analysis performed in 1999 identified that proteins with as little as 20 - 35% sequence identity can still share the same function ([Rost, 1999](https://doi.org/10.1093/protein/12.2.85)) but this is not a universal occurrence.
-When evaluating your annotations, we consider the following questions:
+How similar do protein sequences need to be to perform the same function?
+The answer is surprisingly low.
+A bioinformatic analysis performed in 1999 identified that proteins with as little as 20 - 35% sequence identity can still share the same function ([Rost, 1999](https://doi.org/10.1093/protein/12.2.85)), but this is not a universal occurrence.
+When evaluating annotations, consider the following questions:

 1. What is the amino acid identity along the aligned region?
 1. What is the amino acid *similarity* between the aligned region?